Download the PDF (English and Spanish)

 Yo-Yo Ma – Cellist

-To kick-off a year-long conversation in 2021, the United Nations International Year of Creative Economy for Sustainable Development, Upstart Co-Lab, Nesta’s Arts & Culture Finance and Fundación Compromiso have partnered to bring attention to the potential for impact investing in the global creative economy with a new report titled, Creativity, Culture & Capital: Impact investing in the global creative economy.
+To celebrate 2021, the United Nations International Year of Creative Economy for Sustainable Development, Upstart Co-Lab, Nesta’s Arts & Culture Finance and Fundación Compromiso partnered to bring attention to the potential for impact investing in the global creative economy with Creativity, Culture & Capital: Impact investing in the global creative economy.

 Opportunity and Impact